MikeQin/ubuntu-1804-vagrant/README.md

-# Ubuntu 18.04 LTS Using Vagrant
+# Ubuntu Desktop 18.04 LTS Using Vagrant for VirtualBox
-Vagrantfile to Build a Ubuntu 18.04 LTS Desktop
+Vagrantfile to Build a Ubuntu Desktop 18.04 LTS for VirtualBox

 ## Include
 - Basic Linux Packages:\